ZIJ/semver-yourself/README.md

 ## v4.x “party animal”

 With my discovery of alcohol everything changed again.
 Computers were my second nature but now I was mostly preoccupied with finding ways to get drunk.
 I moved to the capital and went to high school there.
-I distanced myself from “nerdiness” and enjoyed quite a high spot in social rank.
+I distanced myself from “nerdiness” and enjoyed a high spot in social rank.
 Being a good student felt effortless.
 I stopped reading books completely, but I knew for sure that I wanted to make software in the future, just like my dad.
 I somehow managed to prepare well enough and get into a top CS school, but the first two years at university were little more than a perpetual party.

 ## v5.x “confused student”